lawrennd/old_talks/_posts/2018-05-11-outlook-for-uk-ai-and-ml.md

 ```

 <object class="svgplot" align="" data="./slides/diagrams/data-science/bd-ds-iot-ml-google-trends003.svg"></object>
-\center{*Google Trends data for different search terms in an attempt to assess their position on the "hype cycle"*}
+<center>*Google Trends data for different search terms in an attempt to assess their position on the "hype cycle"*</center>